 H. Head & Neck Restraints: Starting in 2017, the use of a head and neck restraint system became mandatory in all groups except Pre-War and Preservation.

 I. Driving Suits: All drivers must wear a suit that covers the body from the neck to the wrists and ankles.
-One piece suits are highly recommended.
+One-piece suits are highly recommended.
 All suits shall bear a SFI3.2A/1 or higher certification or FIA 1986 Standard.
-Underwear of fire resistant material shall be used but is optional with multiple layer suits.
-Socks of fire resistant material and gloves made of leather and/or accepted fire resistant material containing no holes are required.
+Underwear of fire-resistant material shall be used but is optional with multiple layer suits.
+Socks of fire-resistant material and gloves made of leather and/or accepted fire resistant material containing no holes are required.
 Face coverings (balaclava) of accepted fire resistant material required for drivers with beards or mustaches.

 J. Driving Shoes: Shoes, with uppers of leather and/or nonflammable material that at a minimum cover the instep.

 K. Cut-Off Switch: There must be an electrical cut-off switch to isolate the battery and cut off the ignition.
-Such switch must be accessible from outside the car and be clearly marked.
+Such a switch must be accessible from outside the car and be clearly marked.

 5. Driver Eligibility

-A. Definitions: Event is open to any driver holding a current valid racing license from a vintage racing organization that is recognized as an active member of the Vintage Motorsports Council that submits driver infractions to VMC.
-Licensed members of the SCCA or NASA must attend a DOP (Driver’s Orientation Program) which is a 30 min discussion on vintage attitude and rules.
+A. Definitions: The event is open to any driver holding a current valid racing license from a vintage racing organization that is recognized as an active member of the Vintage Motorsports Council that submits driver infractions to VMC.
+Licensed members of the SCCA or NASA must attend a DOP (Driver’s Orientation Program) which is a 30 minute discussion on vintage attitude and rules.
 The PVGPA Competition Committee retains the right to make the final decision as to individual driver eligibility.
 Competitors must be at least 18 years old.

-B. Medical: Applicant’s Medical History must be current and from a current race organization or member organization of the Vintage Motorsports Council and license must show expiration date of medical clearance.
-If license does not show medical then you must have the PVGP Medical Form completed by a physician within the last 2 years and submitted with your entry.
+B. Medical: Applicant’s Medical History must be current and from a current race organization or member organization of the Vintage Motorsports Council and the license must show the expiration date of medical clearance.
+If the license does not show medical then you must have the PVGP Medical Form completed by a physician within the last 2 years and submitted with your entry.
 Anyone competitor over the age of 60 is strongly encouraged to have an annual physical and EKG/ECG.
 If your racing organization does not have a medical form you can use the new PVGP Medical Form.